 The Archdeacon of Oakham

-The Venerable Gordon Steele is the Archdeacon of Oakham.
+The Ven.
+Gordon Steele is the Archdeacon of Oakham.
 The Archdeaconry of Oakham covers the northern part of the diocese, including Corby, Higham, Kettering, Oundle, Peterborough and Rutland deaneries.
-Archdeacon Gordon has spiritual oversight of financial matters across the diocese and is also currently Chair of the House of Clergy of the Diocesan Synod.
+In addition to his regular archidiaconal duties, Archdeacon Gordon has spiritual oversight of financial matters across the diocese.

 The Archdeacon of Oakham’s Office